xmonader/3bot/specs/wallet.md

 ## Assumptions
 - The default wallet shares it key with the 3bot itself
 - TODO: add default wallet, not no wallet
+- Doing trades is not specific to one wallet, it uses all wallets to do possible exchanges.
+Need work on this
 ## Architecture